Tomires/thesis/battle.md

 #### Battle logic

 Controls the flow of a battle.
 Structures included within control movement, actions and statistics of both the player character and any enemies present on the map.
-A-star algorithm is used to find the shortest paths for enemies to follow.
+A-star algorithm is used to find the shortest paths for both the enemies and the player to follow.
 Validity of cells in regards to movement and/or casting is determined from the map's logic layer.

 #### Battle GUI